Cherry Simple Syrup

 simmer

-Bring the sugar, water, and cherries to a summer over medium-high heat.
+Bring the sugar, water, and sweet cherries to a simmer over medium-high heat in a small saucepan.
 Reduce heat to medium heat.
 Let the mixture cook, stirring occasionally, for 10 minutes then remove from heat.
+Do not let it boil aggressively.

 rest and strain